ANGRYCONE/Simple-macOS-System-Data-Cleaner/README.md

 - Deletes download cache from Google Chrome
 - Deletes that stupid AI optimization that does nothing from Google Chrome (If you think it's useful, it does regenerate later on.)

-**Warning:** This script uses `sudo` and permanently deletes files.
+**Warning 1:** This script uses `sudo` and permanently deletes files.
 Make sure you know what you're running before executing it.

 **Warning 2:** This script does NOT put items in the trash, it instantly deletes files.